Lavandula angustifolia Mill.

 Like many plants grown for their essential oils, lean soil will encourage a higher concentration of oils.
 An alkaline or especially chalky soil will enhance lavender's fragrance.

-Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, it is unlikely you will ever have a Lavender hedge.
+Although most Lavenders are labeled hardy in USDA Zones 5 – 9, while you can grow Lavender in USDA Hardiness Zone 5, you will unlikely have a Lavender hedge.
 More realistically, you can expect to have plants that will do well when the weather cooperates and to experience the occasional loss of a plant or two after a severe winter or a wet, humid summer.
 See more at How to Grow and Care for Lavender.

 - Back to genus Lavandula